 Ready to Get Started?

 When parents divorce or separate, facing the reality of sharing their parenting time is something even the friendliest co-parents find difficult.
 For many parents, this is the most challenging part of their separation, which is why it is important to seek the advice of an attorney.
-Our team at McKinley Irvin has helped countless families throughout the state of Washington with their child custody issues and creating unique, helpful parenting plans.
+Our team at McKinley Irvin has helped countless families throughout the state of Washington with their child custody issues and created unique, helpful parenting plans.

 Contact McKinley Irvin today to discuss your case with our firm.